liquidctl/liquidctl/README.md

 $ python3 setup.py install
 ```

-_Note: installation into a virtual environment is recommended to avoid conflicts with Python modules instalelled with Homebrew.
+_Note: installation into a virtual environment is recommended to avoid conflicts with Python modules installed with Homebrew.
 The use of virtual environments is outside the scope of this document.
 Their use will also restrict the availability of the liquidctl command to that virtual environment._

 ## Introducing the command-line interface